suncoast-devs/handbook/lessons/full-stack-build-an-app/03-generate-the-app.md

 ## Setting the JWT Key

-You may be promted by a page that says: `You do not have a valid JWT_KEY.`
+You may see a page that says: `You do not have a valid JWT_KEY.`

-To resolve this you can run `dotnet user-secrets init` followed by the `dotnet user-secrets set` command given on that page.
+To resolve this, you can run `dotnet user-secrets init` followed by the `dotnet user-secrets set` command given on that page.

 <GithubCommitViewer repo="suncoast-devs/TacoTuesday" commit="cd14c5c3e43c53e566bd048c83c30f4783c899c4" />